-McLane's revenues for the first quarter of 2008 were \$6,989 million, an increase of \$366 million (6%) over 2007.
-The comparative increase reflects additional grocery and foodservice customers as well as manufacturer price increases and state excise tax increases which were passed on to customers.
-Pre-tax earnings for the first quarter of 2008 were \$73 million, an increase of \$15 million (26%) over 2007.
-McLane's business is marked by high sales volume and very low profit margins and has been subject to increased price competition in recent years.
-The gross margin rate in 2008 was 6.03% versus 5.72% in 2007.
-The increase was primarily due to inventory price changes related to certain categories of grocery products and the impact of a heavy liquid sales surcharge which began in April 2007.
-The increase in the gross margin rate in 2008 was partially offset by higher fuel, insurance and other administrative costs.
+McLane's revenues for the second quarter and first six months of 2008 increased \$336 million (5%) and \$702 million (5%), respectively, over the corresponding 2007 periods.
+The increases in revenues reflect additional grocery and foodservice customers as well as manufacturer price increases and state excise tax increases which were passed on to customers.
+Pre-tax earnings for the second quarter of 2008 declined \$4 million (6%) from 2007 and for the first six months of 2008 increased \$11 million (8%) over 2007.
+Pre-tax earnings in 2007 included a gain of \$10 million in the second quarter from a litigation settlement.
+McLane's business is marked by high sales volume and very low profit margins and is subject to significant price competition.
+The gross sales margin rate for the first six months of 2008 was approximately 6.0% versus 5.8% for the first six months of 2007.
+The comparative increase in the gross margin rate reflects price changes related to certain categories of grocery products and the impact of a heavy liquids sales surcharge which began in April 2007 and was partially offset by higher fuel, insurance and other administrative costs.
 Approximately one-third of McLane's annual revenues are from Wal-Mart.
 A curtailment of purchasing by Wal-Mart could have a material adverse impact on the earnings of McLane.